-Equipment Financing: We have entered into agreements with certain dealer networks to provide alternative service delivery channels to borrowers.
-These trade credit opportunities create more flexible and accessible financing options to borrowers through dealer point-of-purchase financing programs.
+AgDirect: Effective January 1, 2020, we have entered into agreements with certain dealer networks to provide alternative service delivery channels to borrowers.
+These trade credit opportunities create flexible and accessible financing options to borrowers through dealer point-of-purchase financing programs.